SakibSibly/FakeNewsDetection/README.md

 ## How to use the project locally:

-Python 3.9 or higher is required to run the proejct.
+Python 3.9 or higher is recommended to run the proejct.

-Move to the project directory and install the requirements for the project:
+Move to the project directory and install the requirements for the project in a virtual envirionment:
 ```
 pip install -r requirements.txt
 ```